mlafeldt/dcos-dl/README.md

 ## Usage

-Download the stable version of DCOS
+Download the stable version of DCOS to `bootstrap.tar.xz`

-    dcos-dl stable
+    dcos-dl

-Download the early access version of DCOS
+Download the early access version of DCOS to `bootstrap.tar.xz`

+    dcos-dl --early

+Download DCOS to a different file

-    dcos-dl EarlyAccess
+    dcos-dl -o /tmp/dcos.tar.xz

 ## Related